 Response from Delegation of the Special Administrative Region of Hong Kong

-Regarding data collection in relation to children, the representative of the Hong Kong Special Administrative Region said a consolidated pool of data and information was now available on each relevant Ministry’s website.
+Regarding data collection in relation to children, the representative of the Hong Kong Special Administrative Region said a consolidated pool of data and information was now available on the website of the Constitutional and Mainland Affairs Bureau.
 Based on suggestions made by non-governmental organizations, the authorities had improved the presentation of data and more information was available on the website.

 Regarding housing, the delegation said that in the Special Administrative Region of Hong Kong the supply of public rental properties had been increased to relieve housing pressure, and internal coordination with the Government was further strengthened in that regard.
 Meanwhile, measures would continue to be adopted to improve children’s housing.

 Regarding human rights education in the Special Administrative Region of Hong Kong, a delegate said that over the past two years, over three thousand teachers had received training in human rights.
 A new subject, “Life and Society”, in the curriculum for junior secondary students was implemented in 2012, and included a module on the basic rights of the child as one of its core modules.
-Human rights education occupied approximately 12 per cent of the total lesson time.
+Human rights education occupied approximately 12 per cent of the total lesson time of the subject.
 Hong Kong students’ performance in international civic knowledge and human rights knowledge was above average internationally, and surveys indicated that Hong Kong students had a positive view on ethnic groups and immigrants.

 Bullying in schools was not tolerated and there was a clear strategy to protect students, especially those from ethnic minority backgrounds.
-Great importance was attached to communication, which helped to ease worries about bullying and similar issues.
+Great importance was attached to communication with stakeholders, which helped to ease worries about bullying and similar issues.

 Concerning education in the Special Administrative Region of Hong Kong, a delegate said that assuring a high quality of teaching and of school programmes was an important issue to Hong Kong, which was currently collecting classroom evidence and examples of effective pedagogical practices to cater to the needs of those learning Chinese as a second language.
-The delegation said that there was statistical evidence showing that the Chinese language requirement was not an obstacle to entering University and receiving University funding.
+The delegation said that there was statistical evidence showing that the Chinese language requirement was not an obstacle to entering University Grant Committee funded under-graduate programmes.
 Support measures would continue to be reviewed to make further improvements to the system.
 The mode of support to schools had been amended to provide schools with more choices and to remove the “labelling effect” of the so-called “designated schools”.
 Also, measures were taken to give all students the opportunity to learn the Chinese language.

-Concerning students with disabilities, the delegation said that subject to the recommendations of specialists and parents’ consent, students with more severe or multiple disabilities were placed in special schools where they could receive intensive support, while children with slight disabilities attended mainstream schools.
+Concerning students with disabilities, the delegation said that subject to the recommendations of specialists and parents’ consent, students with more severe or multiple disabilities were placed in special schools where they could receive intensive support, while other children with special educational needs attended mainstream schools.
 No child with disability in Hong Kong who had reached the formal schooling age was deprived of education.
 The Disability Discrimination Ordinance and the Code of Practice on Education ensured equal opportunities for the students with disabilities and provided schools with practical guidance on making provisions for students with disabilities.
-Additional resources, professional support and teacher training were provided to both ordinary and special schools to create a suitable learning environment in consideration of the students’ learning needs, and to cultivate inclusive culture in schools.
-Nonetheless, full inclusion was not practised because not all students could benefit from mainstream schools.
-30,000 students with special needs were attending mainstream schools in the 2012/12 school year.
+Additional resources, professional support and teacher training were provided to both ordinary and special schools to create a suitable learning environment in consideration of the students’ learning needs, and to cultivate an inclusive culture in schools.
+More than 30,000 students with special educational needs were attending mainstream schools in the 2012/12 school year.

-An inter-departmental collaboration system was in place to identify children with disabilities.
+An inter-departmental collaboration system was in place to early identify children with disabilities.
 To prevent stigmatization, measures were taken to promote the notion of integration and inclusiveness.
 Students’ views and opinions were important and were regularly heard and there were various assessment programmes which collected students’ thoughts and ideas.
-Last year, 17,000 young persons’ views had been taken into account for the formulation and review of the New Academic Structure and the new senior secondary curriculum in Hong Kong.
+Last year, more than 17,000 young persons’ views had been taken into account for the formulation and review of the New Academic Structure and the new senior secondary curriculum in Hong Kong.
 Regarding the issue of kindergarten education, the Education Bureau had set up a designated committee in April 2013 to study and make specific proposals on how to practicably implement free kindergarten education.

-The Social Welfare Department and non-governmental organizations provided a range of supportive and preventive measures to families which experience domestic violence and abuse.
-It was illegal to assault a child or a young person and treat it in a manner which caused unnecessary injury or other damage.
+The Social Welfare Department and non-governmental organizations provided a range of supportive, preventive and remedial services to families which experienced domestic violence and abuse.
+It was illegal to assault a child or a young person and treat it in a manner which caused unnecessary injury or other suffering.
 Such acts were liable to prison sentences of up to ten years.
 There was a clear definition of physical abuse in Hong Kong legislation.
-However, introducing specific laws about corporal punishment was a complex issue, which required a broad social debate taking into account values and views of different communities and other factors.
+However, introducing specific laws about corporal punishment within the family was a complex issue, which required an extensive social discussion taking into account values and views of different communities and other factors.
 As regards maternity leave, the delegation said that pregnant employees enjoyed employment protection and paid maternity leave in accordance with the Employment Ordinance.

 Response from Delegation of the Special Administrative Region of Macao

-A representative of the Macao Special Administrative Region said there was no comprehensive plan of action for child protection, but the various institutions concerned coordinated their efforts in line with the various needs of children, especially in terms of welfare and education.
+A representative of the Macao Special Administrative Region said although there was no overall plan of action for children, various institutions concerned coordinated their efforts in line with the different needs of children, especially in terms of healthcare.
 Macao had adopted different policies for children with regard to education and specific efforts which sought to improve the situation of children with special needs.
 Coordination among different departments would be enhanced.

 Concerning efforts undertaken by Macao to help young people express themselves, the Government had created various platforms where adolescents could voice their views.
-The Government had also posted parenting training advice on its website and provided parenting training sessions through the school system.
+The Government had also posted parenting training advice on its website and provided parenting training sessions through the school system and in the community.